zcash/sapling-mpc/README.md

 ```
 # source $HOME/.cargo/env
 ```
-You may also to run on Mac os:
+&emsp;&emsp;You may also need to run on Mac os:
 ```
 # xcode-select --install
 ```